pjanec/JsonMigration/docs/Concepts.md

 The migrate-gc command safely removes obsolete snapshots.

 * **Rule**: A snapshot is considered obsolete and can be deleted if its version does not match the version of the current "live" document, *unless* the snapshot's version is higher than the live document's version.
 * **Safety Net**: This rule carefully preserves the critical pre-rollback snapshot (e.g., a .v2.0.snapshot) when the live file has been successfully rolled back to v1.0.

+### **4.5.
+Resilient Transactional Workflow**

+To protect against data corruption from interruptions (e.g., power loss), batch file operations can be executed in a transactional context.

+1. **Journaling**: Before starting, the engine creates an on-disk **transaction journal**.
+This file logs every planned file operation.
+2. **Backup**: All original files are securely backed up before they are modified.
+3. **Execute & Update Journal**: As each file is successfully migrated, the journal is updated on disk to reflect its completion.
+The use of atomic file-move operations prevents individual files from being corrupted.
+4. **Commit**: Once all operations are complete, the transaction is committed, and the journal and backups are deleted.
+5. **Automatic Recovery**: If the process is interrupted, the journal is left on disk.
+Upon re-execution, the engine will detect the journal, automatically restore all files from the backup to their original state, and safely resume the migration from where it left off.

 ## **5\.
 Error Handling & Reporting**